dbehnoud/rom-opinf-porous-solid-combustion/README.md

-# 🔥 ROM-UQ-Combustion
+# 🔥 ROM-UQ-Porous_Solid-Combustion

 This repo implements a reduced-order modeling (ROM) and uncertainty quantification (UQ) framework for reactive multi-species flows using Operator Inference.
+This project builds on concepts from [rom-operator-inference-Python3](https://github.com/Willcox-Research-Group/rom-operator-inference-Python3), a library for operator inference-based model reduction.

 ## Features